kdb100/Bitcoin-blockchain/README.md

 - Signs Transactions with cryptography and digital signature.
 - Creates a Transaction Pool for a real-time list of incoming data.
 - Include stransactions in core blocks of the chain.

-I hope to work on other blockchains with proof of stake & space concensus.